Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Layers/ChangeStretchRenderer/readme.md

 ## Additional information

-See [Stretch function](http://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/stretch-function.htm) in the *ArcMap* documentation for more information about the types of stretches that can be performed.
+See [Stretch function](https://pro.arcgis.com/en/pro-app/latest/help/analysis/raster-functions/stretch-function.htm) in the *ArcGIS Pro* documentation for more information about the types of stretches that can be performed.

 ## Tags